g-hano/IBM-Granite-Finetune/README.md

 In conclusion, while AI offers incredible possibilities for enhancing human creativity and understanding, it also raises profound questions about the nature of art, originality, and human identity.
 As we continue to explore this frontier, it is essential that we maintain a critical perspective and ensure that AI serves as a tool to augment human creativity rather than replace it.
 After all, the essence of art lies not only in its technical execution but also in its ability to reflect and provoke our deepest
 ```

+## Model Evaluation

+The model's performance can be evaluated using:

+- Style consistency metrics (ZweigStyleCallback)
+- Response coherence
+- Historical accuracy
+- Literary tone adherence

+Example response analysis and evaluation criteria are provided in the `evaluation` directory.

+## Contributing

+Contributions are welcome!
+Please read our contributing guidelines before submitting pull requests.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- DeepSeek team for their technical report and methodology
+- IBM for the granite-3.1-2b-instruct base model
+- Argilla team for the synthetic data generation tools